basho/basho_docs/content/riak/kv/2.0.2/developing/api/http/search-index-info.md

 #### Typical Error Codes

-* `404 Object Not Found` --- Typically returned if Riak Search is not currently enabled on the node
+* `404 Object Not Found` --- Typically returned if Riak search is not currently enabled on the node
 * `503 Service Unavailable` --- The request timed out internally